Michel Laloux

 5 September 2015

 Michel Laloux is an economist and philosopher of education.
 His research focuses on new social forms in which civil society plays a central role.
 He has published, among other books, Evolutive Democracy Editions Yves Michel and Decontaminating the economy (see note 7).
-His website is: www.democratieevolutive.fr
+See on this website: https://www.civiliens.info/livres

 Naomi Klein, The Shock Doctrine: The Rise of Disaster Capitalism, published by Penguin.